dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 ## Write the Script

 So what script should we run?
-Let's write one:
+Here's a good small script:

 ```
 #!/bin/bash